 Keep reading to learn why SEO is important, the three pillars of SEO, current trends we’re seeing, and general tips.

-Why Is SEO Important?
+Why Are SEO Best Practices Important?

-SEO can make a huge difference in your website’s traffic, especially if you rely heavily on organic traffic (which comes from visitors who reach your website through a search engine like Google).
-More traffic means more potential customers and more potential revenue.
+Following SEO best practices can make a huge difference in your website’s traffic, especially if you rely heavily on organic traffic (which comes from visitors who reach your website through a search engine like Google, as long as it’s not a paid ad).

 Good SEO can also help you increase brand awareness since it increases the chances of consumers seeing your brand in their search results.
 And while SEO may take more time to employ than paid search campaigns, it costs a lot less – and of all successful searches, SEO receives 94% of clicks, while PPC only receives 6%.

 Three Pillars of SEO